30 May Let Students Practice Using Assessment Accommodation Tools

 By Bernard Merkel, Rubicon International

-With the computerization of assessments, all sorts of new possibilities exist for students who might need additional tools to assist them to successfully complete these assessments.
+With the computerization of student assessment, all sorts of new possibilities exist for students who might need additional tools to assist them to successfully complete these assessments.
 Each assessment vendor provides different types of assessment accommodations for students when taking computerized assessment (PARCC, Smarter Balanced, ACT, e.g.).

 - Digital notepad